Tufo, Campania

 Tufo is a town and comune in the province of Avellino, Campania, southern Italy.
-As of 2009 its population was of 938.
+As of 2009 its population was 938.

 History

 The name of the town derives from the tuff, the volcanic rock that is widely present in the subsoil of the whole area of the country.

 Geography

 Situated in the geographical region of Irpinia, it has an area of approximately 5 km2 and a population density of 190 people per square kilometer.
 Tufo is bordered by the municipalities Altavilla Irpina, Petruro Irpino, Prata di Principato Ultra, Santa Paolina and Torrioni.
 The Sabato river flows south of the town.

 Gastronomy

 The town has given its name to the popular white wine known as "Greco di Tufo" (Greek of Tufo).